 There are different tools that are specifically designed to clear a blocked drain.
 Some of them are plunger, auger, drain snake, bent wire hanger, or wire brush.
 Use the right one as per the length of the pipe.
 You may also need to use some drain cleaning chemicals if these home remedies don’t work.

-So, if you have a blocked drain, use any of the above-mentioned methods to clear it yourself.
-But these methods are for minor blockages only, and you cannot deal with underneath drainage system with such DIY tools.
-In this regard, you need to call professional drain cleaning services.
+So, DIY tools.
+In this regard, you need to call professional drain cleaning services., use any of the above-mentioned methods to clear it yourself.
+But these methods are for minor blockages only, and you cannot deal with underneath drainage system with such

 My name is Anna Wrench and I'm a knowledgeable and qualified blogger.
 I adore writing blogs on many topics like home improvement, automotive, business, health, lifestyle, entertainment, and pets.